Saturday, November 21, 2009

 Craig Richard Nelson (A Wedding) and Sierra Pecheur portray Dr. Maas and Ms. Bunweill, the unrelentingly practical-minded operators of the health spa.
 Displaying inverse traditional male and female characteristics, the pair appear to have undergone a personality transference of their own.

-What gets me about 3 Women is that no matter how unusual the characters, how off-rhythm their interactions are, everything feels as if it comes from an emotional and human truth.
+What gets me about 3 Women is that no matter how unusual the characters and how off-rhythm their interactions are, everything feels as if it comes from an emotional and human truth.
 The characters may be amplifications...their traits and behavior given a surreal, dreamy oddness...but weirdly, it's that very quality that makes them come across more genuinely.
 It's as though you're watching people who have had their most hidden, inner selves moved to the surface.

 For example, no one has probably ever met a person as rabidly devoted to the "Cosmo Philosophy" of femininity or those loopy "Kraft Kitchen" home economist credos as Millie in real-life (at least I hope not).
 But her embodiment and complete faith in the "How to Catch a Man" propaganda women have been fed for generations makes her character less an object of ridicule than someone we recognize and perhaps even empathize with.